slo19/obsidian-planner/README.md

 - `Move to Inbox` Moves task under cursor back to the inbox
 - `Move Anywhere` Opens a modal to move task under cursor to the inbox or a specific date document
 - `Add Todo` Opens a todo modal to create a new todo and insert it into the inbox or a specific date document
+- `Update Progress Counter` Updates the progress counter (completed/total checkboxes) in the current file
+- `Update All Progress Counters` Updates the progress counters in all Week Planner files

 All `Show`-Tasks open the relevant document.
 The document and the underlying folder structure is created automatically if it doesn't exist.